smartcontractkit/solana-starter-kit/ccip-scripts/svm/README.md

 If you see errors like "owner does not match" or permission-related errors:

-1. **Make sure** you've run `yarn token:delegate` to grant the necessary permissions
+1. **Make sure** you've run `yarn svm:token:delegate` to grant the necessary permissions
-2. Run `yarn token:check` to verify delegations are correctly set
+2. Run `yarn svm:token:check` to verify delegations are correctly set
 3. If using a non-native fee token, verify it has been delegated to the Fee Billing Signer

 #### Common Fee Token Issues